-Exposure limits for welding-related particulate have historically been based on the amount (or mass) of particulate in the air, and have not considered particle size.
+Exposure limits for welding-related particulates have historically been based on the amount (or mass) of particulate in the air, and have not considered particle size.
 The toxicity of particulates has a lot to do with where they are deposited in the respiratory system.
-Some particulates can be hazardous regardless of where they are deposited in the respiratory system; while others are only considered hazardous if they enter into the lowest regions of the lung where oxygen exchange with blood occurs.
+Some particulates can be hazardous regardless of where they are deposited in the respiratory system, while others are only considered hazardous if they enter into the lowest regions of the lung where oxygen exchange with blood occurs.
 Metal fumes can vary widely in size, and can be small enough to enter the lowest regions of the lung.
-In recent years, the American Conference of Governmental Hygienists (ACGIH) has recognized particle size in recommending Threshold Limit Values (TLVs) for various particulates, including welding fumes.
-Many of the current and proposed TLVs for certain dusts and fumes are based on particulate sizes considered "inhalable," meaning they are capable of doing harm if they can enter the lowest regions of the lung.
+In recent years, the American Conference of Governmental Hygienists (ACGIH) has recognized particle size in recommending threshold limit values (TLVs) for various particulates, including welding fumes.
+Many of the current and proposed TLVs for certain dusts and fumes are based on particulate sizes considered "inhalable," meaning they are capable of doing harm if they can enter the upper respiratory system, and "respirable," meaning they are capable of doing harm if they enter the lowest regions of the lung.

+Medical Surveillance

-Medical Surveillance.
-Because of the nature of welding and the variety of hazards that welders may be exposed to, any medical surveillance program developed should include an examination that addresses the respiratory system, eyes and skin.
+Because of the nature of welding, and the variety of hazards to which welders may be exposed, any medical surveillance program developed should include an examination that addresses the respiratory system, eyes, and skin.
 An effective medical surveillance program must consider:

-• the hazards present and the extent of the exposure to those hazards (the frequency, duration and environmental conditions of activities must be considered);

-• known or estimated exposure levels, including an evaluation of any exposure monitoring results;

-• medical surveillance requirements specified in OSHA standards for certain constituents present in welding emissions, such as lead, cadmium, and CrVI.

-- personal protective equipment used; and, - the frequency and nature of reported illnesses or injuries related to welding.
+- the hazards present and the extent of the exposure to those hazards (the frequency, duration and environmental conditions of activities must be considered); - known or estimated exposure levels, including an evaluation of any exposure monitoring results: - medical surveillance requirements specified in OSHA standards for certain constituents present in welding emissions, such as lead, cadmium, and CrVI; - personal protective equipment (PPE) used; and - the frequency and nature of reported illnesses or injuries related to welding.

-Medical surveillance programs should consider pre-placement or pre-employment exams to assess functional capacity relative to the work demands, and to establish baseline medical data that can be used for comparison in subsequent medical exams.
+Medical surveillance programs should consider pre-placement or pre-employment exams to assess functional capacity relative to work demands, and to establish baseline medical data that can be used for comparison in subsequent medical exams.
 The pre-placement exam should include a medical history review and a clinical examination.
-Specialized tests, such as a pulmonary function test or chest X-ray, may also be recommended by the examining physician; and biological monitoring for metals and fluorine in blood or urine may also be recommended.
+Specialized tests, such as a pulmonary function test or chest X-ray, may also be recommended by the examining physician; biological monitoring for metals and fluorine in blood or urine may also be recommended.

-Annual exams should be conducted to assess changes in the health of employee.
-In addition, exams that include specialized testing and biological monitoring should be conducted following an event where an employee is exposed as the result of an accident.
+Annual exams should be conducted to assess changes in the health of the employee.
+In addition, exams, including specialized testing and biological monitoring, should be conducted following an event where an employee is exposed as the result of an accident.

-OSHA has prescribed medical surveillance for lead, cadmium and CrVI, which must be implemented if exposures exceed the established Action Level (AL) for any of these metals.
+OSHA has prescribed medical surveillance for lead, cadmium, and CrVI, which must be implemented if exposures exceed the established action level (AL) for any of these metals.
 The following standards specify the content and frequency of medical surveillance:

-- Lead: 1910.1025(j) and 1926.62(j)

-- CrVI: 1910.1026(k), 1926.1125(i), and 1915.1026(i)

-- Cadmium: 1910.1027(l) and 1926.1127(l)
+- Lead: 29 CFR 1910.1025(j) and 1926.62(j) - CrVI: 29 CFR 1910.1026(k), 1926.1125(i), and 1915.1026(i) - Cadmium: 29 CFR1910.1027(1) and 1926.1127(1)

-Medical surveillance requirements for lead and cadmium in the Shipyard Industry are found in the General Industry standards for these substances.
+Medical surveillance requirements for lead and cadmium in the shipyard industry are found in the General Industry standards for these substances.

-In addition, any employer who provides a welder a respirator to control an exposure to a potentially hazardous substance that exceeds the Permissible Exposure Limit must comply with the medical surveillance requirements specified in the OSHA standard 29CFR1910.134, Respiratory Protection.
-This standard requires that, at a minimum, a medical history questionnaire be evaluated by a physician or other licensed health care provider (PLHCP).
+In addition, any employer that provides a welder a respirator to control an exposure to a potentially hazardous substance that exceeds the PEL must comply with the medical surveillance requirements specified in the OSHA standard 29 CFR 1910.134, Respiratory protection.
+This standard requires that, at a minimum, a medical history questionnaire be evaluated by a physician or other licensed healthcare provider (PLHCP).
 The PLHCP may require additional exams or medical tests based on the employee's reported medical history.